Virtual reality (VR) events are set to be the future of the entertainment industry, just as Zoom has become for meetings.

 Key to Layered Reality’s stunning immersive experiences is layering three exciting multimedia elements.
 The first is theatrical features, comprising large-scale walk-around sets, first-class actors performing live, and pyrotechnics.
 The second element is the newest technological advances, including virtual reality, projection mapping, volumetric holograms and surround sound.
 The final layer to ensure you are completely immersed within the world of the experience is physical sensations: temperature, scent, physical movement, touch and sound.
 As a powerful and evocative tool to create emotion, music plays a part in all of the experiences.

 Andrew says: “Because you've got your nose smelling something that your eyes are seeing, and then you can see a 150-foot Martian fighting machine, you’re really convinced that you are in that place, and you get a much more intense experience than you could ever have with one single layer.
 It's by bringing those layers together that the physical movement of your body tells you that this is real.
 What you can expect is to escape to a different place for a couple of hours where you're immersed in another world.”

-We may currently be unable to travel, but VR and Augmented Reality (AR) have the capacity to truly transport us to a new place, providing the escape we all crave more than ever after months of lockdown.
+During lockdown, whilst we were unable to travel, VR and Augmented Reality (AR) proved they had the capacity to truly transport us to a new place, providing the escape we all craved.
 Technology has also been shown, crucially, to bring us closer together.